Howard County, Texas

 Howard County is a county located in the U.S. state of Texas.
 At the 2020 census, its population was 34,860.
 Its county seat is Big Spring.
 The county was created in 1876 and organized in 1882.
 It is named for Volney E. Howard, a U.S. Congressman from Texas.

-Howard County is included in the Big Spring, Texas Micropolitan Statistical Area.
+Howard County is included in the Big Spring, Texas micropolitan statistical area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 904.205 sqmi, of which 900.791 sqmi are land and 3.414 sqmi (0.4%) are covered by water.
+According to the United States Census Bureau, the county has a total area of 904.205 sqmi, of which 900.791 sqmi are land and 3.414 sqmi (0.4%) are covered by water.

 Howard County is located at the boundary between the Llano Estacado to the north and the Edwards Plateau to the south.
 Beals Creek, a tributary of the Colorado River, flows through the center of Big Spring and divides these two major physiographic regions.